Codemelia/j2ee-ca-laps/PROJECT.md

 1. Medical Leave: "Proof" URL (e.g., Medical Certificate) must be provided.
 2. Annual/Medical Leave: Half-day applications are not allowed.
-3. Compensation Leave: 0.5-day increments are permitted but not fully implemented for now.
+3. Compensation Leave: Computed in half-day increments (AM/PM)
 4. All Leaves: New leave applications cannot overlap with any existing "Approved" leave applications.
 5. All Leaves: "Reason" must be provided